 The purely human and political problem of the Death Eaters, however, is one that could probably be safely left in the hands of the Ministry.
 I was sure that Harry would not be called upon in Book 7 to lead troops of Aurors to fend off platoons of Death Eaters.
 And I was not convinced that this battle would be fought upon the playing fields of Hogwarts, either.
 (To the ruin of the predictions of countless fanfics.)
 In this last instance I was, of course, wrong.

-For that matter we had also already been given the loud-and-clear message that the final book of this series of school stories would not take place at school at all; that Harry and his friends would drop out of school and undertake a real quest in search of the missing Horcruxes.
+We had already been given the loud-and-clear message that the final book of this series of school stories would not be taking place at school at all; that Harry and his friends would drop out of school and undertake a real quest in search of the missing Horcruxes.
 I suspected that this was a strong hint that the school would remain closed throughout the final book, and when Harry returned there (which we all suspected he must), he would do so unofficially and in secret.
 Harry, after all, cannot be blamed for dropping out of school if the school is not open.

 For there would certainly be a final confrontation.

-2. When Harry finally faced Voldemort he would probably face him alone, without his friends to support him.
+- When Harry finally faced Voldemort he would probably face him alone, without his friends to support him.
 He always has.
 Voldemort will almost certainly be alone as well.
 Even the cover art for the US edition of the book suggested as much.
-The US covers, since GoF, had a very good track record of always depicting a scene that is actually in the book.
-Even though up to this point they had always depicted one from the run up to the climax, rather than the climax itself.
+(The US covers, ever since GoF, had a very good track record of always depicting a scene that is actually in the book.
+Even though up to this point they had always depicted one from the run up to the climax, rather than the climax itself.)

 Or, alternately, if the cover art depicts an abortive confrontation during the run-up to the climax, in the artist’s usual manner, there’s an outside chance that JKR may decide to play The Magic Flute and send Ron and Hermione into the fray with Harry at the end.
 I wasn’t not going to try to anticipate the ramifications of that.
 And the cover illustration we had argued pretty strongly against it.
 But it seemed likely that IF Ron and Hermione make it to the showdown, then Voldemort will probably have someone to give him support as well.
 Possibly Bellatrix and/or Pettigrew.
 And Snape would be lurking somewhere in the equation.